willGraham01/PiranhasHalfyord/plot/scenes/06-planted-cargo.md

 ### Combat Encounter

+See the [docks combat encounter](../../combats/docks.md) for full details of the participants.
 The number of enemies at the docks should vary based on the number of players present.
 But there will always be: